hashicorp/katakoda/terraform-organize-configuration-workshop/step5.md

 Now refactor your `prod` configuration to use this module.

-The steps to update and apply your production configuration are nearly identical to the ones for your dev environment.
-Be sure to apply your configuration with the `-var-file=prod.tfvars` flag.
+The steps to refactor and apply your production configuration are nearly identical to the ones for your dev environment.

 ## Destroy Resources